AdobeDocs/target.de-DE/help/c-reports/reporting-frequently-asked-questions.md

 ### Zurückkehrende Besucher

-Der Besucher wird im Segment &quot;Rückkehrende Besucher&quot;enthalten, wenn der Benutzer die Site zuvor besucht hat, mindestens 30 Minuten lang verlassen hat und mit denselben Cookies erneut zur Site zurückkehrt.
+The visitor is included in the Returning Visitors segment if the user previously visited the site, left for at least 30 minutes, and returned to the site again with the same cookies.
 Solange ein Besucher innerhalb der Lebensdauer seines Profils zurückkehrt, ist er ein wiederkehrender Besucher.

-Angenommen, die Lebensdauer Ihres Profils ist auf 14 Tage eingestellt (Standard).
-Ein Besucher wird in das Segment &quot;Rückkehrende Besucher&quot;aufgenommen, wenn die folgenden Bedingungen erfüllt sind:
+Suppose your profile lifetime is set for 14 days (the default).
+A visitor is included in the Returning Visitors segment if the following conditions are met:

-* Ein Besucher besucht die Site zum ersten Mal und wird als neuer Besucher aufgezeichnet.
+* A visitor visits the site for the first time and is recorded as a New Visitor.
 * Der Besucher verlässt die Site, gibt aber sechs Tage später zurück.

 Da die Lebensdauer des Profils auf 14 Tage festgelegt ist, ist dieser Besucher im Segment &quot;Rückkehrende Besucher&quot;enthalten.
-Beachten Sie, dass, wenn der Besucher innerhalb dieses Zeitraums von sechs Tagen Cookies gelöscht hat, dieser Besucher in das Segment &quot;Neue Besucher&quot;aufgenommen wird.
+Note that if the visitor has deleted cookies within that six-day period, that visitor will be included in the New Visitors segment.

-### Beispiele zur Erklärung von Diskrepanzen zwischen Metrikwerten
+### Examples that explain discrepancies between metric counts

-**Beispiel 1**: Wenn diese beiden Segmente auf eine Aktivität angewendet werden, ergeben die Segmente &quot;Neue Besucher&quot;und &quot;Wiederkehrende Besucher&quot;nicht immer die Gesamtanzahl der Besucher.
+**Example 1**: If these two segments are applied to an activity, the New Visitors segment and the Returning Visitors segment do not always add up to the total number of visitors.

 Betrachten Sie das folgende Beispiel unter den oben genannten Bedingungen für neue Besucher und wiederkehrende Besucher: